Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What comes first, commitment or action?
-Commitment comes first.
-Or, as Marcia Wieder said, "Commitment leads to action.
-Action brings your dream closer."
-This quote encourages us to take responsibility and make a commitment to our goals before we take action.
-When we make a conscious commitment to our dreams, we are more likely to put in the work and effort it takes to make those dreams come true.
-This is important to our daily lives because it allows us to create a path to success and keep ourselves motivated.
+Can you lead without compromise?
+Yes.
+Or, as Woodrow Wilson said, "Leadership does not always wear the harness of compromise."
+Leadership is about making decisions and standing by them, and that often means not compromising.
+Compromise is sometimes necessary, but not always.
+This quote helps to remind us that when it comes to our decisions, we should be brave and decisive, and not be afraid to stand by our convictions.
+In our daily lives, this quote is important as it shows us that we must have the courage to make our own decisions and not be scared of the consequences.

 <!-- </quote> -->